starshine-bcit/hierarch/README.md

 Include the `./terraform` folder is a terraform config to deploy 3 three servers on AWS with roughly the same capabilities as the VPSs described above, and includes IPv6 configuration.
 This is provided purely for demontration purposes, and would not be a recommended way to deploy hierarch.
 This is due to two reasons: AWS is very expensive, and it also does not allow outgoing mail traffic.

 However, if you were to go this route, you would want to apply some basic hardening prior to pointing the main ansible playbook at it, such as setting up another user with a password-protected ssh private key and a password-protected sudo access.

+## Further Reading

+For more detailed information on each of the roles used, please refer to the [hierarch-collection](https://github.com/starshine-bcit/hierarch-collection) repository and readme.

 ## Credits